 How much is an Audiomack subscription in Nigeria?
 Audiomack is mostly free, but they offer a subscription option to upgrade to Audiomack premium which removes all ads, gives you high-quality streaming for a price of 500 Naira in Nigeria.

-Boomplay is among the top music streaming and download service in Africa, the platform gives you unlimited access to a lot of songs.
-The company’s vision is to build the largest and most reliable digital music ecosystem for artistes and content creators in Africa.
+Boomplay is among the top music streaming and download services in Africa, the platform gives you unlimited access to a lot of songs.
+The company’s vision is to build the largest and most reliable digital music ecosystem for artists and content creators in Africa.

 How much is Boomplay subscription in Nigeria?
 Boomplay has a subscription and freemium-based service; basic features are free with limitations or ads, while features such as ad-free listening and download for offline play are offered in paid subscriptions.
 The Boomplay Music Premium costs 500 Naira monthly in Nigeria.